dfilaretti/WeirdDrums/README.md

 ## Todo / Contributions

-Although already usable, this is still a work in progress.
-It has many missing features and it possibly (certainly?) contains bugs.

-Contributions, feature requests, bug reports as well as general feedback and advice are very welcome.
+Contributions, feature requests, bug reports as well as general feedback and advice are very welcome!

-Please feel free to open an issue or submit a pull reques.

-Here are a few things that comes to mind...
+Here are a few needed improvements that comes to mind...

 * envelopes are linear, but should be exponential (or, at least, offer the choice!)
 * dedicated envelope type for claps
 * global EQ
 * Optimize performance
-* Make UI sexier
+* Make UI prettier
 * .....

+Please take a look at the [issues](https://github.com/dfilaretti/LittleTeknoDrummer/issues) and feel free to open new ones is needed.